Coding conventions for SIS developers

 - Use 2 space indents for XML files, because ISO/OGC XML schemas tend to have a very deep structure.

-- Space after keyword: Put a space after
+- Put a space after

 if